Application to hold a Mini Rugby Festival

 - All matches for all years must be run as mixed ability.

-- Should a festival be cancelled, the host clubs must provide a refund of festivals no less than 50% but realistically should be more (host clubs can deduct non recoverable cost incurred to host original).
+- Should a festival be cancelled, the host clubs must provide a refund of festival fees no less than 75% but realistically should be more (host clubs can deduct non recoverable cost incurred to host original).
 The option to offer a credit and give clubs a place at a future festival can also be used to offset any refund due, but if the club cannot attend, then a refund must be given.

 - The festival format must follow RFU age grade guidelines for mini festivals (i.e. there should be no leagues or knockout stages/final and no overall winner or a winner’s cup).